anikanook/100-days-of-code/log.md

 **Thoughts:** Looking ahead to the holiday weekend and strategizing how I can get some small wins and still code every day.
 I'm thinking a tribute page on codepen and copying some codepens that I like.

+### Days 4 and 5: May 30-31, 2017

+**Today's Progress**: Object oriented programming in PHP + advanced arrays and maps.

+**Thoughts:** I've turned to Codecademy several times to augment a course of study, but have never fully completed a Codecademy course until now.
+I'm so happy!
+It feels great to have gone through the basics in a language to get an overview.
+I feel ready to tackle them each in more depth.
+I'm not sure what's next for PHP.
+I can move on to Drupal-specific PHP practice or look at other tutorials.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)